-- a) Produce at least four drawings of some these objects.
+a) Produce at least four drawings of some these objects.
 Try to capture their individual qualities of shape, tone and texture.
+(AO3)

-(AO3) Suggestion: In the Natural History section, you'll find the skull of a terror bird one of the largest birds ever!
+Try this!
+In the Natural History section, you might care to find the "Terror Bird" skull - one of the largest birds ever!
 This object already looks like a sculpture and would be a great subject for a strong tonal drawing.
-Try and use your skills using light and shade to create a sense of three dimensions. - b) Choose one of these objects that interests you most and produce at least three detailed studies of it from different sections and angles.
+Try and use your skills using light and shade to create a sense of three dimensions.

+- b) Choose one of these objects that interests you most and produce at least three detailed studies of it from different sections and angles.
 Use at least two different drawing media.
 (AO3) - c) Make some accompanying notes about each object.
 Include details such as age, date and material.
 Are there any other interesting facts you would like to record?
 How do these objects make you feel?
 What do you like/dislike/think about them?
-(AO1) - d) Archaeologists painstakingly unearth prehistoric remains and piece together the clues that they provide in order to gain a picture of what life was like for these creatures.
-Imagine the far distant future what remains might be left from our generation to be unearthed by future civilisations?
-Use at least a double page of your sketchbook to brainstorm and draw some ideas for a piece of artwork called 'Fossils from the Future'.
-You should consider at least one 3D outcome.
-Add notes to explain your ideas.
-(AO1/AO3) - e) Consider creating a decorative design using some of the natural forms you have looked at so far.
-For example, using the colour, pattern and shape from some of the butterflies and insect collection, you could create a repeat pattern design suitable for a piece of printed textile, ceramic tile or wrapping paper.
+(AO1) - d) Pre-historic remains are discovered and painstakingly un-earthed.
+Archaeologists piece together the clues that these remains provide in order to gain a picture of what life was like for these creatures.
+Imagine the far distant future; what remains might be left from our generation to be unearthed by future civilisations?
+Use at least a double page of your sketchbook to brainstorm and draw some ideas for a piece of artwork "Fossils from the e) Consider creating a decorative design using some of the natural forms you have looked at so far.
+For example, using the colour, pattern and shape from some of the butterflies and insect collection, you could create a repeat pattern design suitable for a piece of printed textiles, ceramic tile or wrapping paper.
 Using colour and a double page of your journal/sketchbook, explore some possible ideas for a visually exciting and dynamic repeat pattern.
 (AO1/AO2/AO3)